sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 Our ambition is for this product to become the **de-facto standard for downlink** in small to medium EO satellites.
 By embedding DTN into satellite operations and making relay-through-space the norm, we significantly **increase the reliability and availability of mission data**, reduce operational costs, and open the door to real-time services.

+#### Detail the strategic, economic, social, etc. benefit this activity has to you company?

+* Our history
+* We are starting our company.
+* This is our core technology.
+* This funding would accelerate the development of a technology we see as a essential part of the industry in the coming years.
+* (Would enable us to better compete against established companies)
+* We will develop the technology anyways.

+#### Describe the financial commitment required for this activity.
+Include a breakdown by company/organization, showing member state, work packages etc. where appropriate.

+* List of milestones that need to be reached
+	* Who is responsible for each milestone
+	* What is the "cost" of each milestone
+	* Timeline i kronologisk rækkefølge
+* Are there any financial commitment from the companies "own pockets"?
+* All companies in DK?
+*
 ##### Timeline:

 - Integration with DTN protocols?